bblack16/ava-ruby/README.md

 # Meet Ava

 Ava allows you to remotely execute code from another Ruby process or another system, similar to DRb (but different).
 With Ava, you register individual objects and then white or black list methods to then be called remotely via Ava's client class.
-Ava is both simple and powerful.
+Ava is both simple, lightweight and powerful.

 See how it all works below!
 It's easy and (mostly) secure!